 - 1. Thesis Committee Feedback: Once the Request for Continuation to Ph.D.
 Form is submitted, the Graduate Director solicits feedback from the student's Thesis Chair and thesis committee regarding performance and program continuation.
 These comments are added to the student's completed form. - 2.
 General Performance Review: The Graduate Director next adds additional comments on TA/RA feedback and any other relevant information about the student's progress to the Continuation Request Form. - 3.
 The Graduate Committee Recommendation: Once the Graduate Director compiles thesis committee comments and other relevant performance information, the Graduate Committee reviews all requests and makes a recommendation to the faculty regarding whether the student should be allowed to continue on to the Ph.D.
 This recommendation is based on: - a.
 Student and committee report on the progress of the thesis (generally must be completed by the end of Spring term; extenuating circumstances may dictate a later completion date). - b.
 Committee report on the quality of the thesis, indicating the work has the potential to be publishable and that the student is ready for Ph.D.-level work. - c.
-Willingness and availability of faculty to work with the student; at least one Sociology faculty member who (tentatively) would agree to be Dissertation Chair; at least one additional Sociology faculty member who (tentatively) would agree to serve on the committee. - d.
+Willingness and availability of faculty to work with the student; at least one Sociology faculty member who (tentatively) would agree to be Dissertation Chair; at least one

+- additional Sociology faculty member who (tentatively) would agree to serve on the committee. - d.
 Ability of the department to support proposed dissertation project. - e.
 Faculty and Graduate Director report on student's overall performance and behavior in the graduate program. - f.
-Graduate Director's report on faculty evaluations of TA work (for students requesting funding).

-- 4. Faculty Discussion: After receiving this recommendation, the Graduate Director will communicate the Graduate Committee recommendations to the faculty at a faculty meeting, at which point any concerns or issues regarding student performance may be discussed. - 5.
-The Graduate Committee will make the final determination and will also decide whether the student should be awarded funding.
-Continuing students will be accepted pending successful completion of the thesis.
+Graduate Director's report on faculty evaluations of TA work (for students requesting funding). - 4.
+Faculty Discussion: After receiving this recommendation, the Graduate Director will communicate the Graduate Committee recommendations to the faculty at a faculty meeting, at which point any concerns or issues regarding student performance may be discussed. - 5.
+After the faculty discussion, the Graduate Committee will make the final determination on whether or not the student is approved to continue and will also decide whether the student should be awarded funding. - 6.
+Continuing students will be accepted into the Ph.D. program pending successful completion of the thesis by the end of Spring term and continued willingness and availability of at least one Sociology faculty member who (tentatively) would agree to be Dissertation Chair.